2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/new-cluster.md

 Our AWS *terraform* code is now used to deploy supporting infrastructure for the EKS cluster, including:

 - An IAM identity account for use with our CI/CD system
-- Appropriately networked EFS storage to serve as an NFS server for hub home directories
+- EBS volumes for use with `jupyterhub-home-nfs`
 - Optionally, setup a [shared database](features:shared-db:aws)
 - Optionally, setup [user buckets](howto:features:storage-buckets)